alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

   .sleep() // Output: 'Sleeping.'
 ```

 One potential downside of this is that you would also loose all flexibility.
-If you copy the object, all arrow functions will still be hardwired to the original object.
+If you copy the object, all arrow functions will still be hard-wired to the original object.
 This will happen if you create the copy with both, [Object.assign()] and [Object.create()].

 ```JavaScript
 // Create original person object.